The Awakening Collective

 7D Glimpses

-What appears far more likely in humans is a baseline orientation in late sixth density, combined with periodic immersion into seventh density.
-In this pattern, functional awareness continues without a witness or reference point, while moments of total dissolution arise spontaneously.
+What appears possible in humans is a stable consciousness in late sixth density, combined with periodic immersion into seventh density.
+In this pattern, functioning mostly continues without a witness or reference point, while moments of total dissolution arise spontaneously.

-These dips into seventh density may feel like complete absence, vanishing, or falling out of the universe entirely.
+These dips into seventh density may feel like complete absence, vanishing, or falling out of existence entirely.
 There is no awareness of being aware.
 There is simply no experience.
-The body remains because consciousness returns.
-When it no longer does, the transition is complete.

-Ra describes entities who effectively graduate into seventh density while still incarnate.
+Ra describes entities who effectively 'graduate' into seventh density while still incarnate.
 These individuals tend to become increasingly non-responsive to third density concerns.
 Engagement with the physical world diminishes.
 Speech, activity, and social interaction fall away.
-Life becomes almost entirely contemplative.
-In many cases, the body is released not long after, through natural death rather than force, as the remaining attachment to incarnation gently dissolves.
+Life becomes almost entirely non-conceptual.

-Why Most Practitioners Do Not See the 6th Density Perspective
+Why Most Non-Duality Practitioners Do Not See the 6th Density Perspective

-Most practitioners reach cessation through concentrated, directional effort (e.g., meditation or self-inquiry).
+Most spiritual folks reach cessation through concentrated, directional effort (e.g., meditation or self-inquiry).
 This is inherently a fourth or fifth density approach.
 Effort implies progress.
 Progress implies hierarchy.
 Hierarchy implies meaning.

-Because a path was used to reach the off switch, belief in the path remains afterward.
-The nervous system is liberated, but the intellectual body continues to operate within the same framework that was used to get there.
+Because a path was used to reach the 'off switch', belief in the path remains afterward.
+Aspects of the experience may be liberated, but the consciousness continues to operate within the same framework that was used to get there.

-Nibbana is then interpreted as a reward for skillful action.
-Meditation is seen as better than distraction.
-Joy is seen as better than anger.
+Nibbana/Cessation is then interpreted as a reward for skillful action.
+Meditation is seen as better than watching TV.
+Peace is seen as better than anger.
 Awakening is seen as something that improves life.

-From a sixth density perspective, this is a continuation of the conceptual spell.
-To believe that liberation is meaningful, that practice is important, or that progress actually occurs are all still mental interpretations and not ultimately real.
+From a sixth density perspective, this is a continuation of the conceptual illusion.
+To believe that liberation is meaningful, that practice is important, or that one person is more wise than others are all still mental interpretations and not ultimately real.

 Realization Versus Density

 In the Pali tradition, an arahant is defined simply as someone in whom the ten fetters are gone.
-It says nothing about the density of interpretation (or developmental stage) that interprets the realization.
+It says nothing about the density of interpretation (or developmental stage) that interprets that realization.

-A fifth density arahant has ended selfing, but still operates through a wisdom-based framework.
-They still believe in paths, teachings, and wisdom, itself.
-They teach because meaning is still being made out of actions.
+An arahant has ended a specific process, but still operates through a wisdom-based framework.
+They often still believe in paths, teachings, and wisdom, itself.
+They teach and share this framework because it still seems like it is real, causes meaningful effects, and can be undertaken by a 'self'.

-Practically, it becomes difficult to teach in 6D because there is no mental structure for prioritizing one lesson over another.
-Teaching someone how to change a tire is seen as no different than teaching them to meditate, and both are equally useful for reaching enlightenment.
-There are no mental labels applied to either of these teachings that tells the mind anything about it's function, or benefit, or usefulness.
+Practically, it becomes really difficult to teach in 6D because there is no mental structure for prioritizing one lesson over another.
+Teaching someone how to change a tire is seen as no different than teaching them to meditate.
+Both can obviously "lead to" enlightenment.
+There are no mental labels applied to teachings that tells the mind anything about it's function, benefit, or usefulness.
 As such, function, benefit, or usefulness are seen as concepts that are not fundamental to reality.

 Final Thoughts on 5D vs 6D